MEDICARE AGENTS - Do you need one?

 Most agents are Medicare brokers which means that they are contracted with multiple insurance companies which allows them to review and offer the best plans to you individual needs.

 A Medicare agent’s services are no cost to you.
 Insurance companies pay agents a commission for promoting, educating, and hopefully advising customers that their plan is the best plan.
-The price of the plan’s premiums and/or copays does not change whether you purchases the plan directly from the insurance company website or through an agent.
+The price of the plan’s premiums and/or copays does not change whether you purchase the plan directly from the insurance company website or through an agent.
 There is no financial benefit if you do not use an agent.

 A good Medicare agents is also very passionate about what they do and truly has a servant’s heart in wanting to help you get the very best plan that protects your health and finances.
 Healthcare is the number one cost as people grow older.